mrworf/plexupdate/README.md

 If you want to use plexupdate as either a cron job or as a [systemd job](https://github.com/mrworf/plexupdate/wiki/Running-plexupdate-daily-as-a-systemd-timer), the -c option should do what you want.
 All non-error exit codes will be set to 0 and no output will be printed to stdout unless something has actually been done. (a new version was downloaded, installed, etc)

 If you don't even want to know when something has been done, you can combine this with the -q option and you will only receive output in the event of an error.
-Everything else will just silenty finish without producing any output.
+Everything else will just silently finish without producing any output.

+### Command Line Options

+Several new command line options are available.
+They can be specified in any order.

+- ```--config <path/to/config/file>```
+  Defines the location the script should look for the config file.
+- ```--email <Plex.tv email>```
+  Email to sign in to Plex.tv
+- ```--pass <Plex.tv password>```
+  Password to sign in to Plex.tv
+- ```--dldir <path/to/where/you/want/files/downloaded/to>```
+  This is the folder that the files will be downloaded to.
+- ```--server <Plex server address>```
+  This is the address that Plex Media Server is on.
+Setting this will enable a check to see if users are on the server prior to the software being updated.
+- ```--saveconfig```
+  Saves the configuration as it is currently.
+This will take whatever is in the config file, plus whatever is specified on the command line and will save the config file with that information.
+Any information in the config file that plexupdate.sh does not understand or use WILL BE LOST.

 # Running it